 At 1.23 s, the first-place balloon had a time afloat that was comparable to the time afloat for the second-place balloon.
-At two paperclips, the first-place balloon carried a smaller payload than the second- and third-place balloons, which carried three paperclips each.
+With two paperclips, the first-place balloon carried a smaller payload than the second- and third-place balloons, which carried three paperclips each.
 Its lower cost at \$0.28 won first place.

-At 1.55 s, the third-place balloon had a time afloat that was nearly double the times afloat of the first- and second-place balloons.
+The third-place balloon had a time afloat that was nearly double the times afloat of the first- and second-place balloons.
 It carried the same payload as the second-place balloon at three paperclips, but its higher cost at \$0.96 guaranteed a third-place finish.